Last updated on November 15th, 2019 at 12:52 am

 Things to do in Hartebeespoort

 The most popular thing to do in Hartebeespoort is to visit the Hartebeespoort Ariel Cableway.
 The cableway was constructed in 1973 and was upgraded in 2010 with 6, 14 seater imported cable cars from Switzerland.
-It offers you panoramic views of Hartebeespoort and Magaliesberg and surrounds.
+It offers you panoramic views of Hartebeespoort and Magaliesberg and surrounding areas.

 A visit to the Zoo and Snake Park is also a favorite spot for people to stop at.
 One can see different wildlife including crocodiles, tigers, monkeys, and giant tortoises.
 There is also a seal and snake show that takes place on the weekends.
 Check with the zoo staff for showtimes.
 The entrance fee is R100 per adult and R50 for children under the age of 12.
 You can also take a boat ride on the dam at a cost of R50 per adult and R30 per child (3 – 12 years).